Joe Frantz observed that all Texas governors are judged by the standard

 While working in Quitman,

-value, and he lost the "Drummer Tax" case, or a tax on traveling
+market value, and he lost the "Drummer Tax" case, or a tax on traveling

 salesmen.
-On the whole, though, he won the votes of a majority of Texans
+On the whole, though, he won the votes of a majority of

-the legislature to create the Railroad Commission, the
+He persuaded the legislature to create the Railroad Commission, the

 After retiring from the governor's office in 1895, Hogg, who had not